 If you want to ensure your clients feel welcomed and protected, you can use some enhanced security measures that we include with all of our subscriptions.
 You can implement 2-factor authentication, password complexity standards, SSL and more.

 If you cater to clients in the EU, you will need to ensure that you follow GDPR rules.
 SimplyBook.me is GDPR compliant, and any alterations to code or marketing tools you use will also need to be GDPR compliant.
 The same applies to other privacy and data-sharing laws.

 Keep Them Close and Keep them happy

 Clients are the lifeblood of your business; it makes sense to care for them like you would family.

-There has been a vast leap in the past decade, of companies trying to create personalised experiences for their clients.
-So far few companies have managed it.
+There has been a vast leap in the past decade of companies trying to create personalised experiences for their clients.
+So far, few companies have managed it.
 The great irony of this trend is that customers and clients alike are significantly more security conscious about their private details.
 However, they demand much more from personalised contact and marketing.
-It’s a sensitive network of scales that you have to balance.
+It’s a sensitive network of scales you have to balance.

 - Personalisation without being creepy

 - Client Profiles with value

 Use what you know about your clients to make them feel like they’re special to you.
 Use client logins to find details that make all the difference, to them, to you and the future performance of your business.